Co-funding arrangements for non-residential services

 - assistive technology (telecare)

-Are any services still provided free of charge?
+Services that are still provided free of charge

 - intermediate care